DeroXP/chromee/README.md

 ## Umask for running applications

-For all of our images we provide the ability to override the default umask settings for services started within the containers using the optional `-e UMASK=022` setting.
+For all of our images  provide the ability to override the default umask settings for services started within the containers using the optional `-e UMASK=022` setting.
 Keep in mind umask is not chmod it subtracts from permissions based on it's value it does not add.
 Please read up [here](https://en.wikipedia.org/wiki/Umask) before asking for support.

 ## User / Group Identifiers

-When using volumes (`-v` flags) permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
+When using volumes (`-v` flags) permissions issues can arise betI en the host OS and the container,  avoid this issue by allowing you to specify the user `PUID` and group `PGID`.

 Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish like magic.